2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2014 Herbert Hoover Presidential Dollar Value

-The 2014 coin honoring him was officially launched on June 19 at the Hoover Presidential Library in West Branch, Iowa, where his great-granddaughter Leslie Hoover-Lauble distributed free coins to the first 100 children, creating a personal connection between past and present.
+The 2014 Hoover dollar was officially launched on June 19, 2014, at the Hoover Presidential Library in West Branch, Iowa.
+His great-granddaughter Leslie Hoover-Lauble distributed free coins to the first 100 children present—a ceremony that linked numismatic history to living family memory.

 2014-P Herbert Hoover Position A Presidential Dollar Price/Grade Chart